joseotaviorf/oh-my-pi/dags/for_rent/dw_rent_demand_events/dw_rent_demand_events.md

 ### Purpose

-This DAG loads to DW the fact table for the rent demand events: fact_rent_demand_events.
-And the dim table used to map the funnel events: dim_rent_event_type
+This DAG loads to DW the models related to rent demand events on schema `dw_rent`.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>